amitkaps/visdown/docs/_includes/intro.md

 **Make visualisations using only markdown**

 Write visualisation using a simple declarative markup like you would write code.
-Just wrap it in fenced block (three backticks) and mark the language as 'vis'.
+Just wrap it in fenced block (three backticks) and mark the language as `vis`.

-Make simple visualisations
+*Make simple static visualisations*

 ```vis
 data: